Faculty Early Retirement Program (FERP)

 while in FERP?

-- Yes and yes.
-You may carryover up to forty-eight (48) hours of sick leave from your pre-FERP total, if you choose to reduce your accumulated sick leave by that amount for service retirement credit.
-During any semester in which you FERP full-time, you will continue to accrue eight (8) hours of sick leave per qualifying academic pay period up to a maximum of 160 hours.
+- Yes, and yes.
+You may carry over up to forty-eight (48) hours of sick leave from your pre-FERP total, if you choose to reduce your accumulated sick leave by that amount for service retirement credit.
+During any semester in which you FERP full-time, you can continue to accrue eight (8) hours of sick leave per qualifying academic pay period up to a maximum of 160 hours.
 Such accumulation shall be pro-rata for less-than-full-time participants.

 - What other benefits am I entitled to while in FERP?

-• Health Insurance and dental insurance at the same benefit level that was in effect at the time of retirement
+- Health Insurance and dental insurance at the same benefit level that was in effect at the time of retirement.
+After FERP is completed, the dental drops to the basic benefit.
+Both health and basic dental continue for life, even after the FERP program ends.

-• The vision plan is given each year to faculty who are in FERP
+- The vision plan is given each year to faculty who are in FERP.
+After FERP, the vision plan ceases.

-• As explained earlier, no Social Security contributions may be made while in FERP, but you have the option to collect Social Security payments if eligible and if a faculty member so chooses
+- As explained earlier, no Social Security contributions may be made while in FERP, but you have the option to collect Social Security payments if eligible and if a faculty member so chooses.
+Post retirement income is subject to mandatory Medicare coverage.

-• State provided life insurance and long term disability insurance do not continue after retirement; that is, these insurance programs are not in effect either during the FERP period or thereafter
+- State provided life insurance and long term disability insurance do not continue after retirement; that is, these insurance programs are not in effect either during the FERP period or thereafter.
+Due to their retirement status, FERP faculty are not eligible for NDI and IDL programs; FERP faculty are eligible to receive Workers' Compensation Temporary Disability payments for work-related injuries.

 - How can I compare entering into the FERP program with entering into the PRTB program?